wp-plugins/3pagination/readme.txt

 Save the pagination in the `$string` var.

 == Screenshots ==
+1. Options page: preview, labels, placement and CSS

-1. Example of a pagination display, 'classic' style
+2. Example of a pagination display, 'classic' style
-2. 'classic-glow' style
+3. 'classic-glow' style
-3. 'classic-small' style
+4. 'classic-small' style

 == Changelog ==